junxit/us-congress-bills-116/metadata.md

 - 2020-03-04 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-03-04 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-03-04 — Senate amendment submitted
+- 2020-03-05 — Amendment SA 1506 proposed by Senator Paul. (consideration: CR S1516-1518; text: CR S1516) To rescind unobligated balances for certain international programs to offset the amounts appropriated in this bill to respond to the coronavirus outbreak.
+- 2020-03-05 — Measure laid before Senate by unanimous consent. (consideration: CR S1514-1522)
+- 2020-03-05 — Message on Senate action sent to the House.
+- 2020-03-05 — Motion to table amendment SA 1506 agreed to in Senate by Yea-Nay Vote.
+81 - 15.
+Record Vote Number: 65.
+- 2020-03-05 — Passed Senate, under the order of 3/4/20, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+96 - 1.
+Record Vote Number: 66.
+- 2020-03-05 — Passed/agreed to in Senate: Passed Senate, under the order of 3/4/20, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+96 - 1.
+Record Vote Number: 66.
+- 2020-03-05 — Presented to President.
+- 2020-03-05 — Presented to President.
+- 2020-03-05 — Roll call votes on amendments in Senate: Motion to table amendment SA 1506 agreed to in Senate by Yea-Nay Vote.
+81 - 15.
+Record Vote Number: 65.
+- 2020-03-05 — Senate amendment proposed (on the floor): Amendment SA 1506 proposed by Senator Paul.
+- 2020-03-06 — Became Public Law No: 116-123.
+- 2020-03-06 — Became Public Law No: 116-123.
+- 2020-03-06 — Signed by President.
+- 2020-03-06 — Signed by President.